A First Look at the Security Issues in the Model Context Protocol Ecosystem: Honest-but-Flawed MCP Hosts

-Although the host spawns a separate process for each client to isolate individual servers and their hosted tools, it maintains a unified list of tools aggregated from all configured servers.
-This tool list is then sent to the model for decision-making.
-However, when two tools share the same name but originate from different servers, we observe that the host might invoke the incorrect tool, even if the model selects the one from the intended server.
-For example, the host maintains a tool list containing two tools, \texttt{mcp\_A.send\_email}, and \texttt{mcp\_B.send\_email}, where \texttt{mcp\_} is the common prefix, and \texttt{A} and \texttt{B} refer to different MCP server names.
-In this case, even if the model returns the tool from server \texttt{B}, the host mistakenly invokes the tool from server \texttt{A}.
-We refer to this issue as tool confusion.
+\textbf{Tool Confusion.} Although the host spawns a separate process for each client to isolate individual servers and their hosted tools, it maintains a unified list of tools aggregated from all configured servers.
+This tool list is then sent to the LLM for tool selection.
+However, when two tools share the same name but originate from different servers, the host may invoke the incorrect tool, even if the LLM selects the one from the intended server.
+For example, the host maintains a tool list containing two tools, \texttt{mcp\_A.send\_email}, and \texttt{mcp\_B.send\_email}, where \texttt{mcp\_} is the common prefix, and \texttt{A} and \texttt{B} denote different MCP servers.
+In this case, even if the LLM selects the tool from server \texttt{B}, the host might mistakenly invoke the tool from server \texttt{A}.

-\textbf{Result. } We find that the \textit{Cursor} host is vulnerable to tool confusion: regardless of whether the model selects the tool from server \texttt{A} or \texttt{B}, Cursor consistently invokes the tool that appears first in the tool list.
+\textbf{Result.} We find that the host \textit{Cursor} is vulnerable to tool confusion.
+Regardless of whether the LLM selects the tool from server \texttt{A} or \texttt{B}, Cursor consistently invokes the one that appears first in the tool list.
 This behavior is unexpected, given that the Cursor prefixes tool names with a combination of \textit{mcp\_} and server names to distinguish tools across servers.
-However, these prefixes are disregarded at invocation time, causing the host to invoke the first-listed tool regardless of the model's actual selection.
-In Cursor, the tool list is ordered according to the sequence in which servers appear in the configuration file, introducing a fixed bias toward tools from earlier-listed servers.
-In contrast, the other three hosts do not exhibit this confusion behavior.
+However, these prefixes are disregarded during invocation, causing the host to always invoke the first-listed tool.
+In Cursor, the tool list follows the order of their servers in the configuration file, creating a bias toward tools from earlier-listed servers.
+Appendix~\ref{app1} provides the detailed trace from the OpenAI log.

-To identify tools with the same names, we group together all tools that share the same name but come from different servers.
-Figure~\ref{fig:tool_name} displays the prevalence of identical tool names across different servers.
-The tool name \textit{add} is the most common, appearing 379 times.
-These results indicate that identical tool names are widespread, which can lead to tool confusion.
-Therefore, when configuring servers, users must pay close attention to tool names to avoid potential tool confusion attacks.